 - Have dinner at SafeHouse Chicago

-Start off this morning of your Chicago 3 day itinerary by walking through the north end of Magnificent Mile via Michigan Avenue.
-Here you find the John Hancock building, which is home to 360 Chicago and TILT.
+Start off this morning of your Chicago 3 day itinerary by walking through the north end of Magnificent Mile via Michigan Avenue (to Water Tower Place).

 [Included in the Chicago CityPass]